 Mike Murawski is the founding author and editor of ArtMuseumTeaching.com, art museum educator, and currently the Director of Education & Public Programs for the Portland Art Museum.
 He earned his MA and PhD in Education from American University in Washington, DC, focusing his research on educational theory and interdisciplinary learning in the arts.
 Prior to his position at the Portland Art Museum, he served as Director of School Services at the Saint Louis Art Museum as well as head of education and public programs at the Mildred Lane Kemper Art Museum at Washington University.
 Mike’s postings on this site are his own and don’t necessarily represent the Portland Art Museum’s positions, strategies, or opinions.

-Steven Zucker is Dean of art and history at Khan Academy, where he produces short-form videos on art and history viewed by millions of people around the world.
-He works with leading museums to bring their content to new global audiences and acquires, edits, and publishes short essays on art and history by leading academics.
-Previously, he was chair of history of art and design at Pratt Institute where he strengthened enrollment and lead the renewal of curriculum across the Institute.
+Steven Zuckeris is co-founder and executive editor for Smarthistory and faculty emeritus at Khan Academy.
+He was chair of history of art and design at Pratt Institute where he strengthened enrollment and led the renewal of curriculum across the Institute.
 Before that, he was dean of the School of Graduate Studies at the Fashion Institute of Technology, SUNY and chair of their art history department.
 He has taught at The School of Visual Arts, Hunter College, and at The Museum of Modern Art.
 Dr. Zucker is a recipient of the SUNY Chancellor’s Award for Excellence in Teaching.
 He has co-authored, with Dr. Beth Harris, numerous articles on the future of education and the future of museums, topics he regularly addresses at conferences around the world.
 Dr. Zucker received his Ph.D. from the Graduate Center of the City University of New York.

 The following Editors assist in facilitating the addition of new content and projects to the site.
 If you would like to be in touch with one of us regarding specific site content please use the emails listed below.